GuillaumeDerval/BAPC2018-website/teams.md

 ---

 #### Student teams
-To be announced
+To be announced.

 #### Company teams
-To be announced
+To be announced.